Y2not2nd/ML-Credit-Card-Fraud-Detector/README.md

 * in-flight requests
 * runner execution timing

-Grafana is used to visualise these metrics over time, answering questions such as:
+Grafana visualises these metrics over time, making it possible to answer questions such as:

 * Is traffic reaching the model?
-* How long do predictions take?
+* How long do predictions take under different batch sizes?
-* Are requests failing or backing up?
+* Are requests backing up or failing?
-* How does batch size affect latency?
+* How does service behaviour change under load?

-This layer turns the model into something you can reason about operationally.
+This layer turns the model into something that can be reasoned about operationally, rather than treated as a black box.

 ---

+## Security and governance considerations

+Even in a local environment, the project is structured with production security and governance principles in mind.

+These include:

+* clear separation between training and serving components
+* controlled access to inference via APIs
+* awareness of data sensitivity and payload handling
+* explicit boundaries around model exposure
+* observability as a prerequisite for trust

+While authentication, fine-grained access control, and cloud IAM are not implemented in this version, the architecture mirrors patterns that translate directly to secure, governed deployments in managed environments.

+---

-## What this project deliberately does not do (yet)
+## What this project deliberately does not include (yet)

-Several things are intentionally out of scope for this iteration:
+Several features are intentionally out of scope for this version to keep the system understandable and traceable:

-* no automated retraining
+* automated retraining pipelines
-* no feature store
+* feature stores
-* no data drift detection
+* data drift or model quality monitoring
-* no alerting rules
+* alerting rules
-* no cloud deployment
+* cloud deployment
-* no authentication or access control
+* authentication and authorisation

-These are not ignored — they are deferred to keep the system understandable and traceable.
+These are deferred rather than ignored and would be natural extensions of the current design.

 ---